 PR is often overlooked among digital teams, but it's an effective communication tool that transcends platforms by putting your brand in touch with your audience, wherever they are.
 Always look for ways to fit your brand’s story into existing conversations as a key aspect of this digital strategy.
 Finding publications that discuss these topics and responding to them is also important, because it puts you directly in the sight of your audience and allows them to become more aware of your brand.
 Instead of feeling defeated by inaccurate information, be proactive about letting people know about new developments that are available.
 Many B2B companies approach media conversations thinking that they can completely control them, but a more realistic goal is to guide the information.
 Establishing your presence across different channels makes it more likely that you will be the one guiding leaders in the conversation.

-Experts: Laura Puente, Director, Marketing Communications, Chris Wilks, Digital Content Specialist, and Caitlin Devereaux, Content Marketing Specialist
+Experts: Laura Puente, Director, Marketing Communications, Chris Wilks, Digital Content Strategist, and Caitlin Devereaux, Content Marketing Specialist

 While we consider ourselves a successful branding agency, we realized several years ago that we weren’t engaging clients and potential leads in a way that would support more natural, long-term relationships.
 Social media can be an excellent way to engage your employees, recruits, prospective clients, partners and the industry as a whole, partly because it is an opt-in marketing approach.
 If people follow you, it means that you are an active part of the conversation and it gives you more leverage in terms of engagement and conversations.